LegendApp/presentation-local-first/slides/slides.md

 ```

 <!--
 The core primitive is the observable.
-Some call this concept signals.
-I think of them as signals with hierarchy.
+Some call this concept signals with hierarchy, or deep signals.

 You can create observables from any data structure - objects, arrays, primitives.
 We use a $ suffix just as a convention to indicate it's an observable.
 -->